quantum-kittens/dnd-mustarter-kit/README.md

 For instance, if a choice needs to be made from among eight word options, then a circuit of three qubits is prepared.
 A Hadamard is applied on each qubit, placing them in a superposition of all eight possible states from |0000> to |001> and so on to |111>.
 Upon measurement, one of the eight states is obtained, which corresponds to one of the eight word options.

 All circuits are simulated with the QASM simulator from IBM’s open source SDK, Qiskit.
+However if you would rather user IBM's quantum devices then you can do so, as discussed later.

 ### Race Selection
 A race is randomly selected through quantum computing.
 The race options per the D&D 5E Player’s Handbook are: Dragonborn, Hill Dwarf, Mountain Dwarf, Dark Elf, High Elf, Wood Elf, Deep Gnome, Forest Gnome, Rock Gnome, Half-Elf, Lightfoot Halfling, Stout Halfling, Half-Orc, Variant Human, Human, Tiefling.